markvertra/code-sharing-application/README.md

 # Code Sharing Application

 This application is an application whereby users can share their code in HTML, CSS and Javascript, whilst seeing the results of their code on the same page.

-See it work in realtime through XXXX.herokulink
+See it work in through https://monkeycode.herokuapp.com/

 # User instructions